8bitbuddhist/PixelMaestro/docs/canvas.md

 For an example of drawing various shapes, see the [CanvasDemo](../gui/demo/canvasdemo.cpp).

 ### Drawing Lines
 The `draw_line` method lets you draw a line from one point to another.
-Enter the point where the line starts and the point where the line ends.
+Enter the coordinate where the line starts and the coordinate where the line ends.

 ```c++
 // Draw a 10 Pixel long diagonal line